 He is a former aide to U.S. Senator Daniel Patrick Moynihan.
 David serves as vice chairman of the board of the Winterthur Museum.
 He and his family have lived in Northwest Connecticut for over 15 years.

 Margery Feldberg is a co-owner of De Hoek Farm in New Milford, Connecticut, a breeder and purveyor of Angus beef.
 A graduate of Dartmouth College and Columbia Business School, Margery spent three decades in commercial real estate development prior to taking up farming.
 She was a founding partner of National Development, the largest commercial real estate developer in Massachusetts, and was a director of the privately held firm for 19 years.Read More

-Charlie, and his wife Susan, moved to Washington, Connecticut, in 2013 after having lived in Los Angeles for the prior thirty years.
+Charlie, and his wife Susan, moved to Washington, Connecticut, in 2013 after having lived in Los Angeles, California for the prior 30 years.
 Susan’s family has lived in Washington for five generations.
-Her grandfather, Hamilton Gibson, was Headmaster of The Gunnery and a founding member of both the Washington Art Association and Steep Rock Association.
+Her grandfather, Hamilton Gibson, was headmaster of The Gunnery and a founding member of both the Washington Art Association and Steep Rock Association.
 Their son, Dana Jackson, publishes The Edible Nutmeg magazine.Read More

-Jim Millstein is the Chairman of Millstein & Co., LLC, a financial advisory firm based in Washington, D.C.
-He previously served as Chief Restructuring Officer of the United States Department of the Treasury.
-Before joining Treasury, Jim was the Co-Head of the Restructuring Group at Lazard Freres & Co., LLC., having begun his career as a lawyer at Cleary, Gottlieb, Steen & Hamilton.
-Jim splits his time between Washington and South Kent with his family.Read More
+Jim Millstein is the chairman of Millstein & Co., LLC, a financial advisory firm based in Washington, D.C.
+He previously served as chief restructuring officer of the United States Department of the Treasury.
+Before joining the treasury, Jim was the co-head of the restructuring group at Lazard Freres & Co., LLC., having begun his career as a lawyer at Cleary, Gottlieb, Steen & Hamilton.
+Jim splits his time between Washington, D.C. and South Kent, Connecticut with his family.Read More

 Alice M. McCallister